CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

 Sure, I could have paid for premium hosting, but why would I when free alternatives work just as well?
 My goals were straightforward:
 - Fast loading times (nobody waits for slow sites)
 - Professional appearance (first impressions matter)
+- Mobile responsive design (most traffic is mobile these days)
+- Accessible to all users (good design is inclusive design)
 - SEO-friendly (discoverability is key)
 - **Zero ongoing costs** (why pay when you don't have to?)